 2 – Tax Deductible Expenses:

 Even though the income generated by the business do filter down to the owner of the LLC, so do the expenses.
 This effectively means that you can treat a number of important expenses, including property taxes, renovation costs and property depreciation, as tax deductible.
+This article provides more details on how the taxes on flipping houses works.

 If a partnership is not for you, there are other business structuring options that can suit your needs.
 A sole proprietorship is one option, working for single-owner businesses by allowing them to easily report their business income and expenses directly on their personal tax returns.